damartaranggana/mysql-setup/README.md

 To start, stop, restart, or check the status of the mysql-server use

 (For starting MYSQL server)
->sudo service mysql start
+-sudo service mysql start
 (For restart MYSQL server)
->sudo service mysql restart
+-sudo service mysql restart
 (For stop MYSQL server)
->sudo service mysql stop
+-sudo service mysql stop